digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 An :ref:`Effect <type-daml-finance-interface-lifecycle-effect-effect-69649>` describes the asset
 movements resulting from a particular event.
 It specifies these movements per unit of a target instrument and version.

+In the dividend example, the effect describes the following asset movement:

+- give a unit of a v1 holding
+- receive a unit of a v2 holding
+- receive $10

 Holdings on this specific instrument version entitle a holder to claim the effect, which results in the required asset movements to be instructed.

-In our dividend example
-above, this would describe the following asset movement: take a v1 holding and return a v2 holding
-+ $10 (per unit held).
-The actual movement of these assets is described in the next section.

 Claim Rule
 ==========

-The :ref:`Claim Rule <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` is used to claim lifecycle effects and instruct settlement of the resulting asset movements.
+The :ref:`Claim Rule <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` is used by instrument holders to claim lifecycle effects and instruct settlement of the resulting asset movements.

 Each effect specifies a target instrument (and version), and holdings on this instrument (version) are required to claim an effect.

-In our dividend example above, the v1 instrument is the target instrument.
+In the dividend example, the v1 instrument is the target instrument.
 A holding on a v1 instrument serves as proof of ownership such that there is no need for an issuer to take a consistent snapshot of holdings as of a specific date.

 The output of the claim rule is a
-:ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` and a set of
-:ref:`Instruction <type-daml-finance-interface-settlement-instruction-instruction-30569>` s forming
+:ref:`Settlement Batch <type-daml-finance-interface-settlement-batch-batch-97497>` and a set of :ref:`Instruction <type-daml-finance-interface-settlement-instruction-instruction-30569>` s that
-an atomic unit of settlement.
+settle the asset movements atomically.

 Note that multiple holdings can be passed into the claim rule in order to instruct intermediated settlement of an effect, or to instruct atomic settlement for multiple asset holders at the same time.

+Remarks and further references
+******************************

+The :doc:`Lifecycling tutorial <lifecycling>` describes how these components are used in practice.